JAlcocerT/JAlcocerT/content/blog/dev-all-as-a-code.md

 #### You can do what with PDF?

 1. https://github.com/pdfme/pdfme

 > MIT |  Open-source PDF generation library built with TypeScript and React.
 Features a WYSIWYG template designer, PDF viewer, and powerful generation capabilities.
 Create custom PDFs effortlessly in both browser and Node.js environments.

 Fast PDF Generator 	Easy PDF Template Design 	Simple JSON Template Works on Node and in the browser.
 Use templates to generate PDFs—complex operations are not required.
-Anyone can easily create templates using the designer.
-Templates are JSON data that is easy to understand and work with.
+Anyone can easily create templates using the designer. emplates are JSON data that is easy to understand and work with.

 With very interesting templates: https://pdfme.com/templates and even template designer playground https://pdfme.com/template-design